graphql/graphql-spec/spec/Section 2 -- Language.md

 }
 ```

-In this case, the `user` will have a larger `profilePic` than those found in the
+In this case the `user` will have a larger `profilePic` than those found in the
 list of `friends`.

 A fragment argument is scoped to the fragment that defines it.
 Fragment